Oil3/Webm-QuickLook-Plug-In/README.md

 ## WebM QuickLook Preview extension

-The original free extension for MacOS' "QuickLook" to play .webm movies with Quicklook Preview just like any other movie.
+The original free extension for MacOS' "QuickLook" to play .webm movies with Quicklook Preview.